 What features make a guitar bluesy?

 Now that we've listed our recommendations, what exactly is it that makes a guitar blues-friendly?
-While we talked a little bit about this earlier in the article, let's take a closer look at some of the features that should matter most to a blues guitarsist.
+While we talked a little bit about this earlier in the article, let's take a closer look at some of the features that should matter most to a blues guitarist.

 Single Coil Pickups